sshaik006c/Credit-Card-Fraud-Detection/README.md

 ### Correlation:

 Analyzed correlation between different features, to identify the highly correlated variables.
 Since we have 434 features in both datasets, it is tedious to identify correlation between all the variables.
-Hence, I identified the features with similar percentage of missing values from the missingness plots and grouped them together to identify the correlation between them.
+Hence, we identified the features with similar percentage of missing values from the missingness plots and grouped them together to identify the correlation between them.
 The below plot is one of the examples of such plots to identify correlation between variables with similar missingness.

 #### Heat map of Variables D11, V1 to V11
 ![image](https://user-images.githubusercontent.com/47012176/119277610-4cc84e80-bbe6-11eb-8f88-b810e466ed37.png)